| Isolated, but not alone

 Often people can find it helpful to read about the experiences of others who have been affected by bowel cancer.

-Launched in 2014, Bowel Cancer Australia’s ‘Bowel Cancer...
+Bowel Cancer Australia’s ‘Bowel Cancer...
 You're Never Too Young’ initiative was created to provide bowel cancer resources uniquely designed for younger people.

 Offering practical and emotional support for the growing number of young people affected by bowel cancer (and their loved ones), championing what matters most to people living with or beyond young-onset bowel cancer, while challenging perceptions through dynamic campaigning that raises awareness and motivates action in all young Australians.